 Pelvic Floor Physiotherapy Etobicoke

 At Mimico Medical we strive to treat the widest range of conditions possible in an evidence-based manner.
-Medical issues involving the pelvic floor are relatively common in both men and women, And can cause significant pain and urinary dysfunction.
+Medical issues involving the pelvic floor are relatively common in both men and women and can cause significant pain and urinary dysfunction.
 Solid research shows that pelvic floor physiotherapy is an effective way to treat several of these conditions.
-We are proud to offer Pelvic Physiotherapy to the Etobicoke community and beyond.

 What is the Pelvic Floor?